AnuragBaiju/smart-accountant/README.md

 ## 📌 Overview

-**Smart Accountant** is a full-stack, event-driven, serverless application designed to eliminate manual data entry for accountants.
+Smart Accountant is a production-grade, full-stack serverless application that automates invoice ingestion and data extraction for accounting workflows.
-It automates invoice ingestion, parsing, storage, and retrieval using managed AWS services, ensuring scalability, reliability, and low operational overhead.

-The system follows a **decoupled, event-driven architecture** where invoice uploads automatically trigger backend processing pipelines, making it suitable for real-world accounting workloads.
+The system removes the need for manual data entry by using an event-driven architecture on AWS.
+It is designed with scalability, security, and operational simplicity as core principles and follows real-world cloud engineering best practices.

 ---

 ## 🎯 Problem Statement

-Traditional accounting workflows rely heavily on:
-- Manual invoice uploads
+Traditional accounting workflows rely on manual invoice uploads, repetitive data entry, and human validation of invoice details such as vendor names, dates, and totals.

+These workflows are:
-- Repetitive data entry
+- Time-consuming
-- Human validation of amounts, dates, and vendors

-This approach is **time-consuming, error-prone, and non-scalable**.

-**Smart Accountant** solves this by:
-- Automating invoice ingestion
+- Error-prone
-- Extracting structured data from PDFs
-- Persisting metadata for fast retrieval
-- Providing a modern dashboard for accountants
+- Difficult to scale

+Smart Accountant solves this by automating the complete invoice lifecycle from upload to structured data storage and retrieval.

 ---

 ## 🧠 Architecture Overview

-The platform is built using an **Event-Driven Serverless Architecture** on AWS.
+Smart Accountant uses an Event-Driven Serverless Architecture built entirely on managed AWS services.

-### User Flow
+### End-to-End Flow

-1. User authenticates via **Amazon Cognito**
+1. User authenticates via Amazon Cognito
-2. Invoice PDF is uploaded through the **React Dashboard**
+2. User uploads a PDF invoice through the React dashboard
-3. File is stored directly in **Amazon S3**
+3. The file is uploaded directly to an Amazon S3 bucket
-4. S3 upload event triggers a **Python Lambda (processor)**
+4. The S3 upload event triggers a Python Lambda function
-5. Lambda extracts invoice metadata (date, amount, vendor)
+5. Lambda parses the PDF and extracts key invoice metadata
-6. Metadata is stored in **Amazon DynamoDB**
+6. Metadata is stored in Amazon DynamoDB
-7. File is moved to an **Archive** folder in S3
+7. The original invoice file is archived in S3
-8. Dashboard retrieves processed invoices via **API Gateway + Lambda**
+8. The dashboard retrieves processed data via API Gateway and Lambda

 ---

-## 🧩 Architecture Diagram (Mermaid)
+## 🗺️ Architecture Diagram

 ```mermaid
 graph TD